JieyuWu/ToyotaMod/Tuning.md

 # Lateral Tuning

 ### INDI tuning strategy
+ - Search Discord / Github for prior work on INDI tuning for your vehicle
  - Vary one parameter at a time, by less than 10%, finding lower and upper edges of stability.
+  - Parameters are not independent, make it easy to notice improvements.
  - Use a road you travel often and know well, with straights and curves, and excellent lane markings on both sides.
+  - Don't confuse tuning with poor planning from poor lane markings, or unexpected behavior from unknown roads.
- - Start with moderate values for outer (angle error) and inner (rate error) loops,  like the Prius's outer 3, inner 4.
+ - Start with moderate values for outer (error) and inner (rate error) loops,  like the Prius's outer 3, inner 4.
- - Avoid instability: wobble, sloppy lane keeping, entering or exiting corners poorly, oscillating or jerky steering.
+ - Avoid instability: over/underturning, early / late corner enter / exit, sloppy lane keeping, oscillating or jerky steering.

 1. CRITICAL: Tune actuator delay first.
-Enter and exit curves dead center, no wobble on straights.
 2. Tune actuator effectiveness.
 Lowest value without oversteering.
 May vary with speed.
 3. Tune time constant.
 Lowest value with smooth actuation.
+Avoid the noise of actuator gears thrashing.
 4. Tune inner loop (steer rate error gain).
-Highest value with smooth corrections on curves.
+Highest value that still gives smooth control.
+Effects turning into curves.
 5. Tune outer loop (steer error gain).
-Highest value with smooth corrections on straights.
+Highest value that still gives smooth control.
+Effects lane centering.

 ### Notes on INDI tuning parameters
 * steerActuatorDelay